-This example has been reissued to update for the second edition of the Charities SORP (FRS 102) dated October 2019.
+This example is written based on the second edition of the Charities SORP (FRS 102) dated October 2019.
 This second edition of the SORP is applicable to the accounts of relevant charities for reporting periods beginning on or after 1 January 2019 (the second edition consolidates the changes to the SORP for Update Bulletins 1 and 2).